 And while they are easy enough to make all the time, these are best kept as a special occasion dessert to bring out to impress your guests.

-These fun Prosecco Cupcakes with Prosecco Buttercream are my go-to dessert for parties and celebrations!
+This Prosecco Cupcakes Recipe with Prosecco Buttercream is my go-to dessert for parties and celebrations!
 They’re a real showstopper!

 Easy Prosecco Cupcakes with Prosecco Buttercream

 For Prosecco Cupcakes

 - Preheat oven based on the directions on your boxed cake mix.